LibraryCarpentry/lc-shell/_episodes/06-free-text.md

 We have now taken the text apart and produced a count for each word in it.
-This is data we can prod and poke and visualise, that can form the basis of our investigations, and can compare with other texts processed in the same way.
+This is data we can prod and poke and visualize, that can form the basis of our investigations, and can compare with other texts processed in the same way.
 And if we need to run a different set of transformation for a different analysis, we can return to `gulliver-clean.txt` to start that work.

 And all this using a few commands on an otherwise unassuming but very powerful command line.

-## Option 2: Optical character recognised text
+## Option 2: Optical character recognized text

 ### Grabbing a text, cleaning it up